Which of the following best describes the major organic product f... | Study Prep in Pearson+

 Master What you need to know about types of chemical reactions. with a bite sized video explanation from JohnnyStart learning

-Which of the following is the expected major product when 2-methyl-2-butene reacts with and water (hydration under acidic conditions)?
+Which organic product is formed when benzoyl chloride () reacts with cyclohexanol () in the presence of a base?

-Given the following reaction sequence: benzene is treated with and (step 1), followed by reaction with and heat (step 2).
-What is the major intermediate after step 1 and the final product after step 2?
+Which of the following is the major organic product when 2-methyl-1-propene reacts with aqueous (dilute sulfuric acid)?

-Which of the following reagents would most likely convert an alkene to a vicinal diol via syn addition?
+Consider the reaction shown below.
+Classify compound as which of the following:

-Which set of reagents would best achieve the conversion of an alkene to a vicinal diol via syn addition?
+Which reagent is commonly used to convert an alkene to a vicinal diol via syn addition in organic chemistry reactions?

 Organic Chemistry Reactions practice set